stevebachmeier/notes/IHME/02 Projects/PRL/Design household survey observers.md

 	- ❓Are we sampling 60k and 12k per year or per time step?
 	- [ ] where does the 27.6% non-observant rate for cps survey come from?
 	- [ ] What columsn are required for cps survey?
 Seems like it should have job, etc
 	- [ ] Do the non-response rates need to be configurable?
-If so, then we should filter away on the backend.
+If so, then we should get everybody's response up-front and filter away on the backend.
 - Observer will need to also map all of the column IDs to strings, as appropriate (eg address ID to address)
 	- Should this happen once at each time step before observing?
 Or save out